You are a part of the manufacturing unit of your company. And your job is to manage inventory.

 - Standard: Here, you can create black-and-white QR Codes

-- Custom logo design: By choosing this option, you can add a logo to your QR Code.
-Plus, also change the pattern and color of eyes and data modules
+- Custom logo design: By choosing this option, you can add a logo and color to your QR Code.
+Plus, you can also change the pattern of both the eyes and data modules

-- Custom Background design: Once you click this option, you can place a semi-transparent QR Code on top of a background image of your choice
+- Custom Background design: Once you click this option, you can place your QR Code on any background image of your choice